UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-cybersecuretw/README.md

   6)Layering: The layering of protocols to create multiple levels of security.
   7)Abstraction: The representing of an object in an abstract way.
 Allows for increased security by being less open about details surrounding objects.
   8)Data Hiding: Hiding data to allow access only to what is completely necessary, increasing security through less easily discovered details.
-  9)Simplicity: The simplification of a programs allows for easier interpretation of said program, leading to easily applied security.
+  9)Simplicity: The simplification of a program allows for easier interpretation of said program, leading to easily applied security.
   10)Minimization: The shortening of a program to minimize the size of a possible target of an attack.